fedesoria/docs/upper.io/v2/content/builder/index.md

 ## Conditions

-The `Where()` method can be used to define conditions on a stateent and it can be chained easily to the `Selector`, `Deleter` and `Updater` interfaces:
+The `Where()` method can be used to define conditions on a statement and it can be chained easily to the `Selector`, `Deleter` and `Updater` interfaces:

 Let's suppose we have a `Selector`: